aukletio/Auklet-Client-C/docs/CONTRIBUTING.md

 ## Build

-To ensure you have all the correct dependencies, run
+To ensure you have all the correct dependencies, run:

 	dep ensure

-To build and install the client to `$GOPATH/bin`, run
+To build and install the client to `$GOPATH/bin`, run:

 	go install ./cmd/client

-To run unit tests on the client, run
+To run unit tests on the client, run:

 	go test ./config